What every child is entitled to within our Cirrus Primary Academy Trust Family

 • Learn outside to experience the ‘great outdoors’

 • Represent school at an event – school, Trust and beyond Children will be inspired to aim high and be shown what the future holds…

 Curriculum Statement of Intent

 At Wallington Primary Academy, we ensure our pupils are provided with an enriching, exciting and engaging curriculum which is broad and balanced.
 The curriculum will equip them with the knowledge and skills necessary for their next stage of education.
-We endeavor for our pupils to be ambitious in their aspirations, curious in their learning and knowledgeable about the world around them.
-By providing a nurturing yet challenging learning environment, we set out for our pupils to take pride in their achievements and to become active citizens in future society.
+We endeavour for our pupils to be ambitious in their aspirations, curious in their learning and knowledgeable about the world around them.
+By providing a nurturing, yet challenging learning environment, we set out for our pupils to take pride in their achievements and to become active citizens in future society.

 In igniting pupils' interests, by basing our approaches on evidence-based practices and through developing our practitioners we aim to improve pupil outcomes rapidly.
 We are doing this by swiftly building our support in our universal offer to our most vulnerable pupils and by harnessing our community.